Soaked and Cooked Buckwheat

 6. Cook for 10-15 minutes, or until desired texture is achieved.

 8. Use in place of white rice and pasta.
-Add to a savory dish, a soup, cold salad, or with a little honey and raw milk for breakfast.
+Add to a savory dish, a soup, or with a little honey and raw milk for breakfast.
 I like a little scoop of buckwheat on a green salad, to give the salad more staying power.
-We also use buckwheat for grain bowls.
+We also use buckwheat for grain bowls, skillet dishes, stir fries and pilaf.

 Kasha is roasted buckwheat and cooks differently than raw buckwheat groats.